 “There is a mystique, a temperament and a curious fascination about Concierge Medicine.
 It is in the name alone and that impressionable terminology, like it or not, is an important conversation starter,” said Michael Tetreault, Editor of CMT/The DPC Journal.
 “The polarizing brand or terminology invites people into a critically important conversation.
-That is exactly where we find the ‘ah-ha’ moments.
 It’s an opportunity for Physicians to set themselves apart and raise the bar of healthcare delivery.”

 “My vision is to cultivate a personal Patient – Doctor relationship amidst a bustling urban community where impersonal professional relationships are the norm.
 Our practice strives to deliver quality medical care with an emphasis on evidence-based medicine, open communication, easy accessibility, and a focus on customer service.
 These benefits can lead to an overall improvement in how healthcare is delivered and may ultimately improve outcomes.” ~Dr. Edward Espinosa of Buckhead Concierge Internal Medicine, Atlanta, GA

 “The world is looking at the Tesla of healthcare and watching with wonder what is happening,” adds Tetreault.
 “It is so radically simple it’s strange.
 Yet, we do everything we can to make our friends and family feel at home when we invite them to dinner.
 Everyday a Patient will walk into your practice and determine whether or not they will return before they even see their Doctor.
 And that’s not fair.
 But it’s true.
-An uncomfortable setting makes people uncomfortable.
 Healthcare today should be a marriage of the Hippocratic Oath and The Golden Rule.
-History now sees this idea [e.g. subscriptions inside a doctors office] as so compelling that it warrants future discussion.”
+History now sees this idea [e.g. subscriptions inside a doctors office] as so compelling that it will necessitate future discussion.”